 When to see them: All year round.

-Threats: The main threats facing the blacktip shark are natural predators such as larger sharks, humans hunting the blacktip shark for their fins and meat, climate change, rising sea temperatures and overfishing.
+Threats: The main threats facing the blacktip shark globally are natural predators such as larger sharks, humans hunting the blacktip shark for their fins and meat, climate change, rising sea temperatures and overfishing.
 Overfishing of sharks, as well as the sharks’ prey, is an important issue for the blacktip shark in Galapagos and across the world.
 Overfishing of their prey lowers the impacts on the shark’s population as less food means lower rates of reproduction.